Bryce Boettcher

-Bryce Alan Boettcher (BECH---ər; born July 8, 2002) is an American college football linebacker for the Oregon Ducks.
-He is also a professional baseball outfielder in the Houston Astros organization.
+Bryce Alan Boettcher (BECH---ər; born July 8, 2002) is an American professional football linebacker for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Oregon Ducks and was selected by the Colts in the fourth round of the 2026 NFL draft.
+Boettcher is also a professional baseball outfielder in the Houston Astros organization.

 Early life

 Boettcher attended South Eugene High School in Eugene, Oregon, and was rated as a three-star recruit.
-He committed to play college football as a walk-on for the Oregon Ducks.
+He committed to play college baseball as a walk-on for the Oregon Ducks.

 College football career

 In Boettcher's first two seasons in 2022 and 2023, he totaled 39 tackles with three being for a loss, a sack, a forced fumble, and a fumble recovery in 26 games.
 After being selected in the 2024 MLB draft, he decided to return to play for the Ducks in 2024.
 In week three of the 2024 season, Boettcher recorded ten tackles as he helped the Ducks to a win over rival Oregon State.
 Boettcher was the Ducks' leader in tackles for the 2024 season, and won the Burlsworth Trophy, which is awarded to the top walk-on player in college football.
 In April 2025, Boettcher announced he would be returning to the Ducks for the 2025 season.